AhmedRah/AhmedRah/README.md

 <div align="center">
   <h1>🚀 Hello there 🚀</h1>

-  <p>I'm Ahmed, a Backend Engineer with a focus on DevOps and Cloud.
+  <p>I'm Ahmed, a fullstack Engineer with a heavy focus on backend/DevOps and Cloud.
 I thrive on turning code into scalable and efficient solutions.</p>

   <p>🌟 Here are some of the things I work with:</p>